sanjivk1/US-COVID-SIRSD/README.md

-# Python package to fit and forecast the COVID-19 infection dynamics based on the paper "Hidden ParametersHidden Parameters Impacting Resurgence of SARS-CoV-2 Pandemic."
+# Python package to fit and forecast the COVID-19 infection dynamics in US Counties.
+Based on the paper "Hidden ParametersHidden Parameters Impacting Resurgence of SARS-CoV-2 Pandemic."

+## Fitting:
-## Fitting is done by the python package scipy.optimize with randomized initial parameters and their ranges with multiprocessing.
+Uses python package scipy.optimize with randomized initial parameters and their ranges with multiple threads for multiple starting points.

+The fitting is in two phases:
+The first phase starts with the date at which the county has 5 confirmed cases and ends on 15th May, 2020.
+The second phase starts at the time of reopening of the county after lifting restrictions.
+This reopen date varied for each county.
+In the second phase a linear release of population was fitted.

+## Forecast:
-## Forecast: The forecast uses the best parameters acquired by the fitting, with assumptions on lockdown, reopening, and vaccination.
+The forecast uses the best parameters acquired by the fitting.

 ## How to use
-The
+The main code to be used is : MultiPhase_JHU50.py

+The key subroutine used is the minimize from scipy.optimize

+The following calls in the main code can be used:

+1. fit_all_init() will fit the intiial phase only.

+2. fit_all_combined() will fit  the first and second  phase .
+It minimizes a loss function obtained from R^2 values.

 More details on different parameters can be found in the code.